I have blotted out your transgressions like a cloud and your sins like mist; return to me, for I have redeemed you. (Isaiah 44:22 ESV)

 What a blessing!
 God has taken the initiative to restore us and wipe away the clouds and foggy mists of our offenses against Him.
 He has expunged these things from our record and given us the spotless righteousness record of Christ, who perfectly obeyed His Father for us.
 This pardon can’t be earned.
 It is received by God’s grace alone, through faith alone, in God’s Son alone.

 The second half of Isaiah 44:22 says: Return to me, for I have redeemed you.
 Redeem means “to buy back at a price” and that is how the Lord described His delivering the Hebrews from Egypt.9 That is also how the Lord describes saving Christians from sin’s penalty:

 God has rescued us from the dominion of darkness and brought us into the kingdom of the Son He loves, in whom we have redemption, the forgiveness of sins.10

-If God has blotted out our sins in Christ, we must pass on the kindness.
+If God has blotted out our sins in Christ, we must pass on the love and kindness.
 Colossians 3:13 says: Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.

 Notes (various translations): 1 Our Daily Bread, July 22, 2020.
 2 Isaiah 59:2-4.
 3 Judges 17:6; 21:25.
 4 Matt 5:22.
 5 Matt 15:19.
 6 See Romans 3:9-20.
 7 Col 2:14.
 8 Mal 4:2.
 9 Exodus 6:6; 15:13; Deut 7:8; 9:26; 13:5; 15:15; 21:8; 24:18.
 10 Col 1:13–14.
 11 Luke 15:11-32 and comments by Eugene Peterson.